thibaut1998e/Single_Particle_Reconstruction_Fluorescence_Microsopy/README.md

 Reconstruction from anisotropic views can be classified as:

 - **Homogeneous Reconstruction**: Assumes all views originate from a single, fixed 3D structure.
 This was the focus of **Chapter 3** of the thesis.
+The developped method was integrated in the software [Scipion](https://scipion.i2pc.es/), a widely used softawre for reconstruction in cryo-ME.

 - **Heterogeneous Reconstruction**: Recognizes that the biological particle may exist in multiple conformational states (structural heterogeneity).
 In this case, the goal is to reconstruct multiple volumes and to assign each view to the corresponding conformation.
 This extension is covered in **Chapter 4** of the thesis.